-- Pictures or still graphics created are not eligible for entry as a project in this division and should be entered in the appropriate photography division. - Judging will be based on a score sheet which can be found at http://computers.engtech4ks.com/.
+- The creation of viruses, malware, malicious applications or code, defamatory language or graphics, bullying, or any material that is "mean," "dangerous," or harmful according to the judge's opinion will result in the exhibit being disqualified. - Pictures or still graphics created are not eligible for entry as a project in this division and should be entered in the appropriate photography division. - Judging will be based on a score sheet which can be found at http://computers.engtech4ks.com/.
 There are four (4) areas each exhibit will be judged on.
-They are: - o a.
-4-H Engineers Journal (what I learned to make it work), 25% overall score - o b.
-Instructions (how I help others make it work), 25% overall score - o c.
-Functionality (does it work), 25% overall score - o d.
-Diagrams (and code if applicable) (how I think it works), 25% overall score - Computer exhibits may be checked out for use in a Fair 4-H demonstration or 4-H illustrated talk with prior permission.
+They are: - a.
+4-H Engineers Journal (what I learned to make it work), 25% overall score - b.
+Instructions (how I help others make it work), 25% overall score c.
+Functionality (does it work), 25% overall score d.
+Diagrams (and code if applicable) (how I think it works), 25% overall score Computer exhibits may be checked out for use in a Fair 4-H demonstration or 4-H illustrated talk with prior permission.
 For permission, check with the superintendent or Extension office.
 The exhibit must be returned to display immediately after the demonstration/illustrated talk, or the exhibit will be disqualified.
 Exhibitors and/or their designees may not remove exhibits from the fair prior to the exhibit release time on Saturday without the express consent of 4-H staff, any exhibit removed before release time will be disqualified.

-425101 Computer program, application, app, script, or coded system that is new and unique (not merely a file run in a program, such as a "word document" or a picture drawn in 'Microsoft Paint'.)

-- 425102 Computer presentation (power point, web page/site, animated graphics, etc.) - 425103 Single computer system (web server, database server, etc.) represented as a virtual machine - 425104 Networked system consisting of two or more virtual machines - 425105 Chip system a small (8"x 8" x 8") programmed physical device that accomplishes a specific task.
+- 425101 Computer program, application, app, script, or coded system that is new and unique (not merely a file run in a program, such as a "word document" or a picture drawn in 'Microsoft Paint'.) - 425102 Computer presentation (power point, web page/site, animated graphics, etc.) - 425103 Single computer system (web server, database server, etc.) represented as a virtual machine - Networked system consisting of two or more virtual machines 425104 - 425105 Chip system a small (8"x 8" x 8") programmed physical device that accomplishes a specific task.